Guide for PicManager: Image Uploader

 • Use the variant title as a base for the alt tag addition.

-5. Enable avoiding duplicate images during upload - ensure this option is checked to prevent duplicate uploads when an image needs to be assigned to multiple products.
+7. Enable avoiding duplicate media during upload - ensure this option is checked to prevent duplicate uploads when media need to be assigned to multiple products.
 When this setting is enabled, alt tags will not be added to any images.

 Image Optimization Settings